docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - **2.0** => add 'spam info' headers at, or above this spam score

-Mail is not yet considered spam at this spam score, but for purposes like diagnositcs it can be useful to identify mail with a spam score at a lower bound than `SA_TAG2`.
+Mail is not yet considered spam at this spam score, but for purposes like diagnostics it can be useful to identify mail with a spam score at a lower bound than `SA_TAG2`.

 ??? example "`X-Spam` headers appended to mail"